MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/get-started-with-viva-topics.md

 How do you find the people and resources important to your work?
 When you share important files with others, are they able to find them again later, when they need them?
 Viva Topics provides new ways to discover and explore information from your content in Microsoft 365.

-Topics empowers you to do the following.
+Viva Topics empowers you to:

 1. Discover important topics highlighted in content.

 2. Find people and content connected to important topics.

-3. Improve the network by adding topic definitions, editing connections and more.
+3. Improve the network by adding topic definitions, editing connections, and more.

 ## Discover important topics highlighted in related content